scokobro/masters-advice/thesis.md

 * Page footers should contain the page number
 * 1.5 line spacing; double-spacing is generally too much unless your adviser is giving you handwritten feedback and comments.

-You can download my informal 'formatting suggestions' MSWord document [here](./imgs/format.docx).
+You can download my informal 'formatting suggestions' as an [MSWord](./img/format.docx) document or [PDF](./img/format.pdf).
 It attempts to embody the guidelines given here and add a few more visual pointers (if you spot any mistakes, please let me know!)

 ## 3) Abstract